retorquere/zotero-better-bibtex/docs/push-and-pull.md

 ### git support

-If you run plan to use BBT auto-export with a git repo, you can run `git config zotero.betterbibtex.push true` in that repo, and BBT will, at each auto-export update to that folder:
+If you plan to use BBT auto-export with a git repo, you can run `git config zotero.betterbibtex.push true` in that repo, and BBT will, at each auto-export update to that folder:

 1. `git pull`
 2. Perform the export